Ben Duffy/Sherdog illustration

 2. Jon Jones (26-1, 1 NC)The competition is catching up to Jones, but it hasn’t surpassed him just yet.
 “Bones” survived by the skin of his teeth at UFC 247, as he edged Dominick Reyes in a unanimous verdict in the evening’s headliner at the Toyota Center in Houston.
 In a fight that many observers scored in favor of Reyes, Jones was able to sway the judges’ scorecards with consistent forward pressure and a strong push in the championship rounds.
 The hard-fought triumph gives Jones 14 victories in championship fights, the most in the history of the Las Vegas-based promotion.
 Seemingly unmotivated by the thought of another 205-pound title defense, Jones has engaged in a very public negotiation with the UFC over a possible heavyweight fight with Francis Ngannou.
 The progress thus far has not been promising, as Jones went on social media to say he has vacated his title following a spat with Dana White.

 3. Henry Cejudo (17-2)Cejudo became only the second fighter in promotion history to successfully defend titles in two divisions at UFC 249 when he defeated Dominick Cruz via second-round technical knockout in the evening’s co-main event at VyStar Veteran’s Memorial Arena in Jacksonville, Florida.
 After the victory, the Olympic gold medalist made a surprising retirement announcement, citing a desire to start a family.
 Retirements often don’t last in MMA, but if it holds up, “Triple C” ends his career with a six-fight winning streak that includes triumphs over Demetrious Johnson, T.J.
 Dillashaw, Marlon Moraes and Cruz.
-The UFC is taking the announcement seriously, as Cejudo’s belt has been vacated..
+The UFC took the announcement seriously, as Cejudo’s belt was vacated and captured by Petr Yan.

 4. Stipe Miocic (19-3)Down on the scorecards after three rounds, Miocic showed the ability to adjust at UFC 241, as he attacked Daniel Cormier’s body to set up a fourth-round technical knockout victory in their rematch in Anaheim, Calif.
 Not only was it a nice rebound from his KO loss to “DC” in their first meeting at UFC 226, but it refocused talks on Miocic as potentially the greatest heavyweight of all-time.
 The Ohio-based firefighter now owns five victories in UFC title bouts, the second most in the history of the heavyweight division.
 The trilogy with Cormier has been booked for UFC 252 on Aug.
 15.